solar-ml/aws-emr-msk/README.md

 ## Data size estimate

 The data represents the electrical and environmental readings of the 10k PV arrays installed in the solar plant system and contains the readings taken by the four sensors, together with the `deviceID` and `timestamp`.
-The following data is obtained from consuming Amazon Managed Streaming for Apache Kafka (MSK) topic:
+Below is a schema of messages obtained from consumption of Amazon Managed Streaming for Apache Kafka (MSK) topic in PySpark:

 ```python
 schema = StructType([